You're a Big Boy Now: Music

-Original music for the film was composed by Lovin' Spoonful members John Sebastian and Steve Boone, and the band performed several songs heard in the film.
-A soundtrack album credited to The Lovin' Spoonful was released in 1967 on Kama Sutra Records in connection with the film release.
+Original songs for the film were composed by John Sebastian and Steve Boone of the Lovin' Spoonful, and the band performed several of the songs heard in the film.
+A soundtrack album credited to the Lovin' Spoonful was released in 1967 on Kama Sutra Records in connection with the film release.
 Two songs from the soundtrack, "Darling Be Home Soon" and "You're a Big Boy Now", were also released as singles, with "Darling Be Home Soon" reaching #15 on the U.S. charts and spawning many covers by other artists.

 The jazz bagpiper Rufus Harley plays a small role in the film as a "Scottish pied piper" playing the Irish song "The Kerry Dance."